George Floyd protests in Atlanta: June 7

 Several events were held throughout the metro Atlanta area, including at Atlantic Station and Ebenezer Baptist Church within the city proper.
-At about 1:30 p.m., a group consisting of African American pastors led a march, called "Preachers for the People", along Auburn Avenue (by Big Bethel AME Church) to the capitol, singing protest songs along the way.
+At about 1:30 pm, a group consisting of African American pastors led a march, called "Preachers for the People", along Auburn Avenue (by Big Bethel AME Church) to the capitol, singing protest songs along the way.
 They were joined by Jon Ossoff, who at the time was a candidate in the 2020–21 United States Senate election in Georgia.
-Around 3 p.m., some protesters had gathered in Piedmont Park to begin a march through Midtown Atlanta in honor of Tony McDade, an African American transgender man who had been shot and killed by police on May 27.
-By 4 p.m., the march had started near Grady High School.
-These protestors later held a moment of silence at the intersection of Tenth Street and Piedmont Road, considered the heart of Atlanta's gay neighborhood.
+Around 3 pm, some protesters had gathered in Piedmont Park to begin a march through Midtown Atlanta in honor of Tony McDade, an African American transgender man who had been shot and killed by police on May 27.
+By 4 pm, the march had started near Grady High School.
+These protesters later held a moment of silence at the intersection of Tenth Street and Piedmont Road, considered the heart of Atlanta's gay neighborhood.
 At the same time, another group of protesters had assembled outside of the capitol.
-Shortly after 4 p.m., a group of about 150 protesters marched through the campus of Georgia State University on their way from Woodruff Park to the capitol.
-Closer to 4:30 p.m., another group marched from Cleopas R. Johnson Park to the city hall in honor of black women who had been killed by police.
-These protesters reached the city hall by about 5:30 p.m., by which time sizable crowds had also formed around the capitol and the governor's mansion.
+Shortly after 4 pm, a group of about 150 protesters marched through the campus of Georgia State University on their way from Woodruff Park to the capitol.
+Closer to 4:30 pm, another group marched from Cleopas R. Johnson Park to the city hall in honor of black women who had been killed by police.
+These protesters reached the city hall by about 5:30 pm, by which time sizable crowds had also formed around the capitol and the governor's mansion.
 This included several dozen who continued to call for the removal of Gordon's statue.
-Shortly after 7 p.m., the protesters around the capitol took a knee and held a moment of silence for eight minutes 46 seconds.
+Shortly after 7 pm, the protesters around the capitol took a knee and held a moment of silence for eight minutes 46 seconds.
 Then crowds marched throughout much of downtown Atlanta peacefully protesting.
-By shortly after 9 p.m., much of the crowds had dispersed, and around 10:30 p.m., an APD spokesperson said that no arrests had been made.
+By shortly after 9 pm, much of the crowds had dispersed, and around 10:30 pm, an APD spokesperson said that no arrests had been made.